moises-cp/react-doc/style__inline.md

 class App extends Component {
   render() {
     /**
-     *	Create an object for the inline styles that will be used */ const style = {
+     *  Create an object for the inline styles that will be need it */ const style = {
       backgroundColor: "white",